Our air fryer potato wedges recipe can give you warm hugs in less than 30 minutes.

 Someone once said “sometimes, potato wedges make you feel like they hugging you,” and we couldn’t agree more.
 They’re warm, fluffy, and tender, everything you can ask for in a hug.

-Today, we’re showing you how to make these little treats in your air fryer.
+Today, we’re showing you how to make these little treats in your air fryer so you can serve a showstopping dish this National Potato Day (August 19).
 Every step is easy to follow and you get to step away and do whatever you want once the button is pressed.

 To retrieve the ingredients and the picture-illustrated instructions, click here.
 To learn more about potato wedges, read on.